-- Does Council have any feedback or guidance for the project? - Would Council like to receive any other information before the April 3 public-private partnership workshop or the next project update in June 2025?
+- Does Council have any feedback or guidance for the project? - Does Council have any information requests or data needs before the next quarterly project update, which will be presented in September/October 2025?

 POLICY OPTIONS FOR COUNCIL TO CONSIDER

 Staff will provide a project update.
 Policy options are not being proposed with the update.
 As always, Council input on the project is warmly welcomed.